Saptarsh/SaptarshiMandal.github.io/_pages/about.md

 ------

 ### Research Interests
 I have broad interests in the **theoretical understanding of machine learning**.
-Currently, I am exploring **knowledge distillation** from a theoretical perspective, particularly using the techniques of the **neural tangent kernel**.
-I am also interested in sequential decision-making problems, including **restless bandits**, **slicing in modern communication networks**, **scheduling in sensor networks**, etc.
+Currently, I am exploring **distributionally robust reinforcement learning in the average cost framework**.
+Previously I worked on **knowledge distillation** from a theoretical perspective, particularly using the techniques of the **neural tangent kernel**.
+I also investigated **Type dependent estimate for Crowdsourcing**.
+Additionally, I am interested in sequential decision-making problems, including **restless bandits**, **slicing in modern communication networks**, **scheduling in sensor networks**, etc.

 Updates
 ------